ponces/icinga2/README.md

 -v $(pwd)/msmtp/msmtprc:/etc/msmtprc:ro
 ```

-If you are using the `docker-compose` file, uncomment the settings for these files under the icinga2 node and rebuild.

 ## SSL Support

 For enabling of SSL support, just add a volume to `/etc/apache2/ssl`, which contains these files: